 Parents and students are responsible for knowing about emergency closings and delays.
 A two-hour delay means that your child will be picked up two hours later than their usual time.
 The rest of the day will proceed as normal, including the regular dismissal time.
+Students will not be permitted in the building until 9:00 a.m. at the Middle School and 9:05 a.m. at Central Intermediate.
 Breakfast will not be served on those days.

 Weather conditions sometimes dictate that we dismiss students early.
 It is important that you have made alternate arrangements for your child's safety should they arrive home early.
+This will be sent home the first week of school and should be updated as needed.
 These will be consulted and shared with your child as the need arises.
 Early dismissals will also be broadcast over the same radio and television stations.
 Parents should monitor these stations during extreme weather conditions.
 TIME DOES NOT ALLOW US TO CALL EVERY PARENT.